kaulketh/BirdPi/README.md

 BirdPi requires a Raspberry Pi with:

 - CSI camera interface
-- GPIO pins for IR-light control
+- GPIO pins if the optional IR-light hardware is connected
 - enough CPU performance for camera preview, OpenCV motion detection and video recording
 - Raspberry Pi OS with the current `rpicam-*` camera tools